tls-inspector/tls-inspector/CertificateKit/TestServer/README.md

 These servers provide a basic HTTPS server, expect that the leaf or intermediate certificates are expired.

-**12. Too Many HTTP Headers**
+**12. Too many HTTP Headers**

-This server accepts any HTTP request, invalid or otherwise, and responds with a valid HTTP response with 500,000 headers.
+This server provides a basic HTTPS server where the HTTP response includes 500,000 headers.

+**13. HTTPS Redirect**

+This server provides a basic HTTPS server where the HTTP response includes a `Location` header.
+The server will alternate between an absolute path and a relative path`

+**14. Naughty HTTPS Redirect**

+This server provides a basic HTTPS server where the HTTP response includes a `Location` header with an absolute URL.
+The host name in that URL is over 255 characters long, and therefor invalid.

-**13. DNS over HTTPS**
+**15. DNS over HTTPS**

 This server provides a DNS over HTTPS service, for testing purposes only (it won't actually resolve real queries).